-When building JAMstack projects, you can really get the most out of the stack if you stick to a few best practices.
+When building Jamstack projects, you can really get the most out of the stack if you stick to a few best practices.

-With a JAMstack project, anyone should be able to do a `git clone` , install any needed dependencies with a standard procedure (like `npm install`), and be ready to run the full project locally.
+npm install), and be ready to run the full project locally.
 No databases to clone, no complex installs.
 This reduces contributor friction, and also simplifies staging and testing workflows.

 Take advantage of the world of modern build tools.
 It can be a jungle to get oriented in and it’s a fast moving space, but you’ll want to be able to use tomorrow’s web standards today without waiting for tomorrow’s browsers.
-And that currently means, Babel, PostCSS, Webpack, and friends.
+And that currently means Babel, PostCSS, Webpack, and friends.

 When the build-to-deploy cycle becomes a regular occurrence, you need to know that when a deploy goes live, it really goes live.
 Eliminate any doubt by making sure your CDN can handle instant cache purges.